×

 How to Choose the Best Chlorine Tablets for Your Pool

-Regardless of the brand you choose, most chlorine tablets are made of trichlor chlorine.
+Regardless of the brand you choose (including Clorox, HTH, In The Swim, etc.), most 3-inch or “jumbo” chlorine tablets are made of trichlor chlorine.
 Containing up to 90 percent chlorine, solid trichlor chlorine tablets also contain cyanuric acid (CYA) that stabilizes the chlorine and protects it from breaking down in the sun.
-Once a tablet dissolves in the pool water, the treatment resists degradation under direct sunlight and UV light, slowing the production of chloramines.

-Most chlorine tablets contain the same ingredients, so you won’t see many variables across brands.
 But be sure to double-check the ingredients and the size of the tablets (1-inch vs. 3-inch).
 And make sure that your chlorine pucks come in a properly sealed container or bucket.
 Some chlorine tablets come individually wrapped inside the containers as well.

-Do not use chlorine tablets if you have an indoor pool!
-Chlorine tablets contain cyanuric acid to protect chlorine from breaking down in the sun.
-But it will build up over time in an indoor pool, and indoor pools do not need any CYA.
+Chlorine tablets contain cyanuric acid to protect chlorine from breaking down in the UV rays of the sun.
+But it will build up over time in an indoor pool, which does not need any CYA.

 How to Add Chlorine Tablets to Your Pool

 There are three common ways to use pool tablets: using an automatic chlorinator, inside a floating dispenser, or placed in your skimmer basket.
-Keep in mind that other things like your pool water temperature and water pressure can impact the amount of time it takes your tablet to dissolve.
-And a larger, 3-inch tablet will break down more slowly than a 1-inch tablet.
-We recommend using an automatic chlorinator or a floater for your chlorine tablets.
+Remember that other things like your pool water temperature and water pressure can impact the amount of time it takes your tablet to dissolve.

 Our Top Pick